 - 1. Apply and extend previous understandings of addition and subtraction to add and subtract rational numbers; represent addition and subtraction on a horizontal or vertical number line diagram. - a.
 Describe situations in which opposite quantities combine to make 0.
-For example, a hydrogen atom has 0 charge because its two constituents are oppositely charged. - I can describe situations in which the additive inverse has been used. - b.
+For example, a hydrogen atom has 0 charge because its two constituents are oppositely charged. - I can select examples to demonstrate quantities that combine to make 0 (zero). - b.
 Understand p + q as the number located a distance |q| from p, in the positive or negative direction depending on whether q is positive or negative.
 Show that a number and its opposite have a sum of 0 (are additive inverses).
-Interpret sums of rational numbers by describing real-world contexts.

-- I can analyze, through real-world contexts, the sum of two rational numbers. - I can justify why additive inverses equal zero. - c.
+Interpret sums of rational numbers by describing real-world contexts. - I can use a number line and real-world contexts to analyze the sum of two rational numbers. - I can justify why additive inverses equal zero. - c.
 Understand subtraction of rational numbers as adding the additive inverse, p q = p + (-q).
-Show that the distance between two rational numbers on the number line is the absolute value of their difference, and apply this principle in real-world contexts. - I can evaluate and apply, using real-world contexts, the difference of two rational numbers.
-For example, p-q=p+-q. - d.
-Apply properties of operations as strategies to add and subtract rational numbers. - I can select and justify properties of addition and subtraction to find sums and differences of rational numbers. - 2.
+Show that the distance between two rational numbers on the number line is the absolute value of their difference, and apply this principle in real-world contexts. - I can justify, using real-world contexts, that the difference of two rational numbers is equivalent to adding the additive inverse.
+For example, p q = p + (-q). - I can show that the distance between two rational numbers on the number line is the absolute value of their differences.

+- d.
+Apply properties of operations as strategies to add and subtract rational numbers. - I can apply properties of addition and subtraction to find sums and differences of rational numbers. - 2.
 Apply and extend previous understandings of multiplication and division and of fractions to multiply and divide rational numbers. - a.
 Understand that multiplication is extended from fractions to rational numbers by requiring that operations continue to satisfy the properties of operations, particularly the distributive property, leading to products such as (-1)(-1) = 1 and the rules for multiplying signed numbers.
 Interpret products of rational numbers by describing real-world contexts. - I can interpret products of rational numbers by using properties of multiplication, particularly the distributive property. - b.
 Understand that integers can be divided, provided that the divisor is not zero, and every quotient of integers (with non-zero divisor) is a rational number.
 If p and q are integers, then -(p/q) = (-p)/q = p/(-q).
 Interpret quotients of rational numbers by describing realworld contexts. - I can interpret quotients of rational numbers (when the divisor is non-zero). - c.
-Apply properties of operations as strategies to multiply and divide rational numbers. - I can select and justify properties of multiplication and division to find the product and quotient of rational numbers. - d.
-Convert a rational number to a decimal using long division; know that the decimal form of a rational number terminates in 0s or eventually repeats. - I can convert a rational number (in a/b form) to a decimal using multiple methods. - 3.
-Solve real-world and mathematical problems from a variety of cultural contexts, including those of Montana American Indians, involving the four operations with rational numbers. - a.
-I can choose appropriate operations to evaluate real-world mathematical problems involving rational numbers.
+Apply properties of operations as strategies to multiply and divide rational numbers. - I can apply properties of multiplication or division to find the product or quotient of rational numbers. - d.
+Convert a rational number to a decimal using long division; know that the decimal form of a rational number terminates in 0s or eventually repeats. - I can convert a rational number (in a/b form) to a decimal using multiple methods. - I can show that the decimal form of a rational number will either terminate in 0 (zero) or eventually repeats. - 3.
+Solve real-world and mathematical problems from a variety of cultural contexts, including those of Montana American Indians, involving the four operations with rational numbers. - I can decide on appropriate operations to evaluate real-world, multicultural mathematical problems involving rational numbers.